YWCA Greater Pittsburgh’s Strategic Direction

-- Virtual and mobile access to services provided through our Resource Center;
+- Virtual and mobile access to services provided through our Economic Advancement Programs;

 - Quality early learning for preschool children through our Early Learning Center;

-- Helping youth and teen girls use their voices and achieve their dreams through our Youth/Teen Services;
+- Helping youth and teen girls use their voices and achieve their dreams through our Opportunity Pathways Programs;

-- Advocacy to improve income, education, and other quality of life measures for the communities we serve through our Center for Race and Gender Equity.
+- Advocacy to improve income, education, and other quality of life measures for the communities we serve through our Center for Race & Gender Equity.